 Don’t miss this unique highlight during your visit to Lancaster County.
 Take your pick of tours that are between 35 and 60 minutes long.
 We enjoyed a 55-minute covered bridge tour.

 Get a different view of the picturesque Amish countryside from a hot air balloon.
-The United States Hot Air Balloon Team can create an exciting group or private adventure for you.
+Lancaster Balloon Rides can create an exciting group or private adventure for you.
 Enjoy majestic views of rivers, lush pastures, and rolling hills along with those tiny towns like Strasburg, New Holland, and Intercourse.

-Most rides are an hour long, but you will want extra time before and after, so the minimum amount of time to pencil in for this activity is two hours.
+Most rides are an hour long, but you will want extra time before for balloon inflation and after for deflation and transportation, so the minimum amount of time to pencil in for this activity is 3 hours.